openstack/python-barbicanclient/README.rst

     See "barbican help COMMAND" for help on a specific command.

     Commands:
-      acl get           Retrieve ACLs for a secret or container by providing its href. acl delete        Delete ACLs for a secret or container as identified by its href. acl submit        Submit ACL on a secret or container as identified by its href. acl user add      Add ACL users to a secret or container as identified by its href. acl user remove   Remove ACL users from a secret or container as identified by its href. complete          print bash completion command
+      acl get                  Retrieve ACLs for a secret or container by providing its href. acl delete               Delete ACLs for a secret or container as identified by its href. acl submit               Submit ACL on a secret or container as identified by its href. acl user add             Add ACL users to a secret or container as identified by its href. acl user remove          Remove ACL users from a secret or container as identified by its href. ca get                   Retrieve a CA by providing its URI. ca list                  List cas.
-      container create  Store a container in Barbican. container delete  Delete a container by providing its href. container get     Retrieve a container by providing its URI. container list    List containers.
+      complete                 print bash completion command
-      help              print detailed help for another command order create      Create a new order.
+      secret container create  Store a container in Barbican. secret container delete  Delete a container by providing its href. secret container get     Retrieve a container by providing its URI. secret container list    List containers.
-      order delete      Delete an order by providing its href. order get         Retrieve an order by providing its URI. order list        List orders.
+      help                     print detailed help for another command secret order create      Create a new order. secret order delete      Delete an order by providing its href. secret order get         Retrieve an order by providing its URI. secret order list        List orders.
       secret delete            Delete an secret by providing its href. secret get               Retrieve a secret by providing its URI. secret list              List secrets.
       secret store             Store a secret in Barbican secret update            Update a secret with no payload in Barbican.

 * License: Apache License, Version 2.0
 * Documentation: http://docs.openstack.org/developer/python-barbicanclient